mab253/software-interventions-spring22/assignments/finalProposal.md

 ### Problem Space
 - Tell us what you have researched and learned about the problem domain
-- First give us the big picture, then get very specific about the distinct issue you are trying to solve
+- First give us the big picture, then get very specific about the distinct issue you are working on
 - Cite at least 2 sources; and this section should be at least 500 words

 ### Current Ecosystem